 DO mainly focusses on storing, managing, and providing availability of a large amount of very high-quality data (such as data generated out of astronomical observation) for other sectors of society.
 Free access to data allows for different actors in society to generate capabilities through the training of artificial intelligence algorithms (machine learning), data intelligence (Data Analytics), as well as generate educational capacity for the development of talent in this area.

 In order to carry this role out, DO integrates public, academic, and private sector capabilities in the development of an informatics infrastructure, talent, and open data availability (Data Sets) as beneficial assets to be leveraged by different actors in the generation of new technologies, capabilities, and knowledge that have an impact on our society.

-These actors participate in the DO through the transfer of knowledge and talent, strategic databases, instrumentation and infrastructure – such as cloud services, laboratories and high-performance computing – and also financing for innovation projects.
+Participation of DO members includes talent and knowledge transfer, strategic databases, instrumentation and infrastructure – such as cloud services, high-performance laboratories and informatics – as well as funding for innovation projects.

 Although this initiative started out with a few members from the public, private and academia sectors, DO´s mission seeks to expand the participation of these levels through regular public announcements to incorporate various actors in the advancement of the role of DO as a structural and developmental axis for artificial intelligence in Chile.